Know Your Vitamins: Vitamin A

 High doses of vitamin A in the body can lead to vitamin A toxicity.
 In actuality, there is no daily recommended uptake of the vitamin in any age group.
 This is because the body reacts differently to the intake of the vitamin.
 However, a good dosage of Vitamin A (as acetate, or palmitate) is 5,000 IU per day.

-On the other side of the food supplement spectrum there are also beta-carotene gels and capsules.
-Apparently, beta-carotene uptake is higher than vitamin A since only more than half of the portion of the whole tablet serving is converted by the body as vitamin A.
+On the other hand of the food supplement spectrum there are also beta-carotene gels and capsules.
+Reportedly, beta-carotene uptake is higher than vitamin A since only more than half of the portion of the whole tablet serving is converted by the body as vitamin A.

 Related Articles -